Over the past week, news of the TerraUSD (UST) stablecoin becoming un-pegged from the U.S. dollar has reverberated throughout the crypto world.

 Though less common, these stablecoins use commodities as collateral-most often gold, but also silver, oil, and real estate.
 In a way, investing in these stablecoins gives you exposure to other alternative investments.

 4. Algorithmic Stablecoins

-Algorithmic stablecoins are more complicated in that they’re not backed by “real-world” assets, but rather controlled by smart contracts.
+Algorithmic stablecoins are more complicated in that they’re not backed by “real-world” assets.
+Rather, they’re controlled by smart contracts.
 To ensure a steady 1:1 peg, tokens are minted (added to circulation) or burned (removed from circulation).

 Examples of algorithmic stablecoins: FORTH, RAI, UST

 So now that you can answer the question, “What are stablecoins?” and understand that the purpose of stablecoins is to maintain a steady value against other currencies, you may be wondering why people and institutions hold them as investments.

 Primarily, the purpose of stablecoins is to provide crypto holders the option to sell a coin or token and then hold their funds without being required to immediately convert to USD or another cryptocurrency.